 Where Is the Legal Industry Heading?

-For decades it seems, the profession has been debating alternative business structures, including ownership by nonlawyers, and lately the regulatory grounds are beginning to shift.
+The profession has been debating alternative business structures, including ownership by nonlawyers, and lately, the regulatory grounds are beginning to shift.
 What are your thoughts on this?

 AMM: Stinson is always focused on providing innovative services to our clients.
 Depending on the framework adopted by the governing jurisdictions, the prospect of non-lawyer ownership could help law firms like ours pair non-legal services with the exceptional legal work valued by our clients.
 But there certainly are significant questions that any framework for allowing non-lawyer ownership will need to answer.